 This test measures the levels of cardiac biomarkers in your blood.
-These markers include enzymes, hormones, and proteins – in your blood.
+These markers include enzymes, hormones, and proteins.

-Cardiac biomarkers appear in your blood after your heart has been under severe stress because it isn't getting enough oxygen – for example, if you've had a heart attack.
+Cardiac biomarkers show up in your blood after your heart has been under severe stress because it isn't getting enough oxygen.
+This might be because you've had a heart attack.
 But these levels can be high for other reasons.
-The levels of biomarkers are often used to quickly determine the size of an attack and how seriously your heart was affected.
+The levels of biomarkers are often used to quickly find out the size of a heart attack and how seriously your heart was affected.

 These cardiac biomarkers can be used to diagnose a heart attack:

-Cardiac troponin, a protein, is by far the most commonly used biomarker.
-It has the highest known sensitivity and enters into your bloodstream soon after a heart attack.
-It also remains in your bloodstream days after all other biomarkers return to normal levels.
+Cardiac troponin.
+This protein is by far the most commonly used biomarker.
+It has the highest known sensitivity.
+It enters into your bloodstream soon after a heart attack.
+It also stays in your bloodstream days after all other biomarkers go back to normal levels.
 Current guidelines from the American Heart Association say this is the best biomarker for finding a heart attack.
 The AHA says to limit use of the other biomarkers.
 These include CK, CK-MB, and myoglobin.

-Creatinine kinase (CK), an enzyme, can also be measured several times over a 24-hour period and will usually at least double if you've had a heart attack.
-But because CK can increase in many other conditions besides a heart attack, it is not very specific.
+Creatinine kinase (CK).
+This enzyme can also be measured several times over a 24-hour period.
+It will usually at least double if you've had a heart attack.
+But because levels of CK can go up in many other conditions besides a heart attack, it is not very specific.

-You might need this test if your doctor suspects you're having or have recently had a heart attack.
+You might need this test if your healthcare provider thinks you're having or have recently had a heart attack.
 You may also need this test if you have symptoms of coronary artery blockage.